-Company vs. Consumer
+Company vs. consumer

-When relational sales meets complete transparency, the customer wins.
+When relational sales meets complete transparency, the customer wins

-As a LIME advisor, selfless service and genuine heart-led intent define the character of our salesforce.
+As a LIME Advisor, selfless service and genuine heart-led intent define the character of our sales force.
 In fact, we have a culture of service as opposed to sales, because with a genuine effort to serve the client’s best interest, sales will follow.
 It’s an ideology of being great at finding the best quality solutions instead of making the sale.
-As a salesforce, if the role is to be a consultative advisor, there is a large responsibility to be genuinely invested in finding the best case solutions for the consumer.
+As a sales force, if the role is to be a consultative Advisor, there is a large responsibility to be genuinely invested in finding the best case solutions for the consumer.
 Since each situation is different, each solution is intentionally worked out per that particular customer’s needs and wants.

 What is educational sales?

-Educational sales is the effort that a salesperson makes to educate a consumer on what they don’t know.
+Educational sales is the effort that a salesperson makes to educate a consumer on what he doesn't know.
 After all, no one can know all things.
-As the service expert, our job is to be the trusted authority; and as the trusted advisor, our job is to have the client’s best interest in mind.
-By combining those two principles, it results in educational sales that is designed to fully lay out the client’s options so that they can be a better consumer.
+As the service expert, our job is to be the trusted authority.
+And, as the trusted Advisor, our job is to have the client’s best interest in mind.
+By combining those two principles, it results in educational sales that is designed to fully lay out the client’s options so that he can be a better consumer.

 Have you ever interacted with a transactional or relational salesperson versus an educational salesperson?
 What do you think of educational sales being the sales method of the future?